jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 ---
 title:  "Auto build GCP custom image with Cloud Build and Packer"
+categories: google cloud platform
 tags: cloud build, custom image, packer, devops, workflows
 ---

 ## Abstract

-Google Cloud offer developers thousands of free and public machine images.
+Google Cloud offers developers thousands of free and public machine images.
-They include famous Linux distributions like CentOS, Ubuntu, Debian, ... being built for both regular usages and specialized usages.

-In many cases, developers want to create their own images, either for daily usage or business requirements.
+However, developers still need to create custom image for specified cases.

-There are many guides on setting up Cloud Build for image building.
-However, none of them point out common mistakes that can cause hours of logs tracing and retrying till you can get it works.
+Although there are already guide from GCP and Packer, none of them point out mistakes that can cause hours of debugging.

-In this tutorial, we will help you set up the custom image workflow and avoid common mistakes.
+Thus, this article will help you set up the workflow and avoid those mistakes.

 ## Introduction